fraware/evology/README.md

 ## Credits and funding

-Code developed by Aymeric Vié with support from Doyne Farmer, Maarten Scholl, Rudy H. Tanin and Louis Vié.
+Code developed by Aymeric Vié with support from Doyne Farmer, Maarten Scholl, Publius Dirac and Louis Vié.
 This research has been supported by the EPSRC Centre for Doctoral Training in Mathematics of Random Systems: Analysis, Modelling and Simulation (EP/S023925/1)

 ## Documentation